 1.4.
-Fundamental Concepts and General Principles for Performing the Audit
+Fundamental Concepts and General Principles for Performing the Audit that requirement.

-1.4.1.
-The auditor shall comply with all relevant requirements unless, in exceptional circumstances, the auditor judges it necessary to depart from a relevant requirement.
-In such circumstances the auditor shall perform alternative procedures to achieve the aim of that requirement.
 The need for the auditor to depart from a relevant requirement is expected to arise only where the requirement is for a specific procedure to be performed and, in the specific circumstances of the audit, that procedure would be ineffective in achieving the aim of the requirement.